dylan-lang/opendylan/documentation/website/source/articles/macro-system/background-overview.rst

 Macros work on the basis of code fragments.
 The macro system does not understand code fragments; it just substitutes some fragments for other fragments.
-Once the macro system has substituted and arrange all the code fragments, they are compiled into executable code.
+Once the macro system has substituted and arranged all the code fragments, they are compiled into executable code.

 Because the macro system parses and generates code fragments, it can recognize